tgirke/GEN242/content/en/tutorials/spchipseq/spchipseq.md

 srun --x11 --partition=gen242 --mem=20gb --cpus-per-task 8 --ntasks 1 --time 20:00:00 --pty bash -l
 module unload R; module load R/4.2.2
 ```

+If the above `srun` command denies access to the gen242 parition, please try adding `--account gen242`.

 2. Load a workflow template with the `genWorkenvir` function.
 This can be done from the command-line or from within R.
     However, only one of the two options needs to be used.